Vap0r1ze/ScriptableMC-Engine/README.md

-This is exclusively meant to be used with [personal plugin scripts](https://github.com/Vap0r1ze/VapStuff).
+This is exclusively meant to be used with [my personal plugin scripts](https://github.com/Vap0r1ze/VapStuff).